dhfbk/fadeit-evalita2026/README.md

 ### :page_with_curl: Get the data

 If you are interested in participating in the FadeIT shared task, **please write to us at fadeit2026[at]gmail[dot]com indicating provisional team members and the subtasks of potential interest**.
 We will send to you the link to join the dedicated Google Group, where you can keep in touch with us and ask any shared task-related questions.
-You will also find information about how to obtain the data (from September 22th, 2025).
+You will also find information about how to obtain the data (from September 22, 2025).

 ### :triangular_ruler: Data format

 We provide `train-dev.tsv` and `train-dev.conll` for **Subtask A** and **Subtask B**, respectively, following the format described below.
-Test data for both subtasks (`test.tsv` and `test.conll`) will be available during the evaluation window (i.e., November 3-17, 2025).
+Test data for both subtasks (`test.tsv` and `test.conll`) will be available during the evaluation window (i.e., November 27 - December 4, 2025).

 #### Subtask A: *Coarse-grained* fallacy detection